EOxServer/eoxserver/docs/sphinx/en/rfc/policies.rst

 ----------------

 Any one who has write access to the EOxServer SVN may submit an RFC.
-It shall obey to the rules of the :doc:`howto`.
+It shall obey the rules of the :doc:`howto`.
 The initial status of the RFC is IN PREPARATION, lest the authors deem it to be mature for discussion from the start, in which case they may submit it as PENDING.
-The RFC shall be assign the next possible consecutive number.
+The RFC shall be assigned the next possible consecutive number.

 When beginning work on an RFC the authors shall inform the PSC chair.